JohnLCaron/rlauxe/docs/Overview.md

       OneAudit with styles=true, where the margin adjustment is zero.

 4. **Polling audit**: we create simulated CVRs that exactly match the reported vote count, ncards and undervotes to use as the test MVRs.

+## Audit Workflow

+1. Create the election
+   1. Implement CreateElectionIF for the specifics of your election
+   2. Run CreateAuditRecord to write the election AuditRecord
+      1. This calls checkContestsCorrectlyFormed() to check the AuditRecord is well-formed.
+   3. Choose the random seed and save into the AuditRecord
+   4. Sort the cardManifest by the PRNG
+2. Initial estimation of sample sizes
+   1. Call runRound to estimate the sample sizes.
+   2. Use rlauxe-viewer to examine the estimates, and modify which contests to audit.
+3A.
+Run a Test Audit Round
+   1. Call runRound to simulate the mvrs and run the audit round..
+   2. If not all contests are complete, runRound will estimate the next round's sample sizes.
+   3. Use rlauxe-viewer to examine the audit results and estimates for the next round, and modify which contests to audit.
+   4. Repeat as needed
+3B.
+Run a Real Audit Round
+   1. Gather the ballots selected to hand audit and create MVRs for them.
+   2. Call runRound to run the audit round.
+   3. If not all contests are complete, runRound will estimate the next round's sample sizes.
+   4. Use rlauxe-viewer to examine the audit results and estimates for the next round, and modify which contests to audit.
+   5. Repeat as needed
+4. Run Verifier on the AuditRecord to check for problems.

+## Audit details

+The purpose of the audit is to determine whether the reported winner(s) are correct, to within the chosen risk limit.
+Contests are removed from the audit if:
+- The contest has no losers (e.g. the number of candidate <= number of winners); the contest is marked NoLosers.
+- The contest has no winners (e.g. no candidates receive minFraction of the votes in a SUPERMAJORITY contest); the contest is marked NoWinners.
+- The contest is a tie, or its reported margin is less than _auditConfig.minMargin_; the contest is marked MinMargin.
+- The contest's reported margin is less than its phantomPct (Np/Nc); the audit is marked TooManyPhantoms.
+- The contest internal fields are inconsistent; the audit is marked ContestMisformed.
+- The contest is manually removed by the Auditors; the audit is marked AuditorRemoved.

+For each audit round:
+1. _Estimation_: for each contest, estimate how many samples are needed to satisfy the risk function, by running simulations of the contest with its votes and margins, and an estimate of the error rates.
+2. _Choosing sample sizes_: the Auditor decides which contests and how many samples will be audited.
+   This may be done with an automated algorithm, or the Auditor may make individual contest choices.
+3. _Random sampling_: The actual ballots to be sampled are selected from the sorted Manifest until the sample size is satisfied.
+4. _Manual Audit_: find the chosen paper ballots that were selected to audit and do a manual audit of each.
+5. _Create MVRs_: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
+6. _Run the audit_: For each contest, calculate if the risk limit is satisfied, based on the manual audits.
+7. _Decide on Next Round_: for each contest not satisfied, decide whether to continue to another round, or call for a hand recount.